drajnauth/uC_Console/README.md

 4. At the Top of the Window, under "Command Entry" you can enter text that will be transmitted to the Microcontroller (e.g. command to generate data).
 Press the green "Enter" button to transmit the text to the Microcontroller.

 5. The is a large text window under the "uC Output" that displays all text received from the Microcontroller.
 Any text that is red is an error.
-Black text is data that is captured.
+Black text is numeric data that is captured.
 If a "." is displayed, a non printable character was received and could not be processed.

 Written by Dave Rajnauth (VE3OOI) and licensed under Creative Commons.
 No commercial use permitted.